What is Career and Technical Education (CTE)?

 With permission from your school counselor and TCD's Career Counselor, you may switch to a different TCD program in the first couple of weeks of the semester, as long as there is an opening and with approval from the Assistant Principal for Student Services.
 The deadline for program changes in the fall is September 15 and January 15 for the spring semester.
 Every incoming TCD student completes a comprehensive assessment that identifies career interests, abilities, and work values.
 The results help students confirm their original program choice, or discover other suitable career path options.

-The main TCD campus, at 301 S. Swift Road, is located on 25 acres in Addison, Illinois. (map) It is accessible by I-355, State Route 64 (North Avenue), Lake Street (Rte.
+The main TCD campus, at 301 S. Swift Road, is located on 13 acres in Addison, Illinois. (map) It is accessible by I-355, State Route 64 (North Avenue), Lake Street (Rte.
 20), and Army Trail Road.
-A satellite Cosmetology classroom is located in at the COD Naperville Center, 1223 Rickert Road in Naperville (off 75th Street).
-A satellite Fire Science classroom is located at Station 4 (Brookdale Road), Naperville Fire Protection District, in Naperville.

-- Interested individuals and groups may tour Technology Center of DuPage during school hours by contacting the Marketing and Recruiting Specialist.
-For students with an IEP, please contact the Student Services Couselor to set up an appointment.
+Interested individuals and groups may tour Technology Center of DuPage during school hours by contacting the Community Relations Coordinator.
+For students with an IEP, please contact the Student Services Counselor to set up an appointment.

-- Every January, TCD hosts a Community Open House through which students and family members may visit any or all programs and talk with staff members.
+Every September and January, TCD hosts a Community Open House through which students and family members may visit any or all programs and talk with staff members

 Where can I get more information?